jmuhlenberg/the_love_connection/present.md

 My wins include, working collaboratively as a team to achieve a complex goal, pushing ourselves to attempt very technical problems, and expanding my knowledge of how React works.

 ## john's Struggles:
 One of my biggest struggles was figuring out how to properly format the data to send to the database.
-I struggled with properly organizing an object within an object so they'd be uploaded to two relational databases.
+I struggled with properly organizing an object within an object so they'd be uploaded to two related models.

 ## Most important thing you learned:
 The most important thing I gained was more patience.
-We solved very technical issues that required creative solutions and if I were by myself, I probably wouldn't have tackled such a project.
+We solved very technical issues that required creative solutions and if I were by myself, I probably wouldn't have tackled such a project in as short amount of time.

 ## Was working on a team better or worse than working alone?
 We worked very successfully as a team.
 I don't think there are necessarily pros or cons, but I see them more as adjustments one needs to make to become a productive team member.